Burnley F.C.: Kits and colours

-In the early years, Burnley used various kit designs and colours.
-Throughout the first eight years, there were various permutations of blue and white, the colours of the club's forerunners Burnley Rovers.
+In the early decades, Burnley used a variety of home kit designs and colours.
+During the first eight years, they used various permutations of blue and white, the colours of their forerunners Burnley Rovers.
 Before the start of the 1890–91 season, the club adopted an all-blue shirt, but changed it to all-white mid-season.
-After several years of claret and amber stripes, for much of the mid-1890s a combination of black with amber was used, although the team wore a shirt with pink and white stripes during the 1894–95 season.
-Between 1897 and 1900, the club used an all-red shirt and from 1900 until 1910 it wore an all-green jersey.
+After spells in amber and black, and amber and claret, Burnley wore pink and white striped shirts during 1894–95, before reverting to amber and black.
+In the late 1890s, the club used an all-red shirt and from 1900 until 1910 it wore an all-green jersey.
 In 1910, Burnley changed their colours to claret and blue, which they have had for most of their history, save for a spell in white shirts during the second half of the 1930s and the Second World War.
-The adoption of the claret and blue combination paid homage to Football League champions Aston Villa, who wore those colours.
-Burnley's committee and manager John Haworth believed it might bring a change of fortune.
-The club decided to re-register its colours as claret and blue in 1946, partly due to readers' letters to the Burnley Express.
+The club re-registered its colours as claret and blue in 1946, following a successful appeal in the Burnley Express that brought in enough donated coupons from supporters to obtain a new kit.
+The change in colours also contributed to the emergence of Burnley's nickname, "the Clarets".
+In earlier decades, the side had been referred to by monikers such as "the Turfites", "the Moorites", "the Royalites" and "the Brunsiders".

-Burnley's jerseys were manufactured by local companies until 1975, when Umbro became the first to have its logo on the club's shirt.
-Since 1975, the team have had a variety of kit manufacturers and shirt sponsors.
-The club's first kit sponsor was POCO in 1982, while the mobile game Golf Clash became its first sleeve sponsor in 2017.
+Burnley's kits have been supplied by various manufacturers since 1975, when Umbro produced the club's jerseys, and have featured shirt sponsors since 1982.
+The first sponsor's name to appear on Burnley shirts was that of Poco Homes, a Manchester-based building firm, which featured from 1982 to 1983.
+The club's longest-running shirt sponsorship was with Endsleigh Insurance, lasting from 1988 to 1998.
+In 2017, the club secured its first sleeve sponsorship deal, with the logo of the mobile game Golf Clash—a title developed by Playdemic—appearing on the left sleeve of the Burnley shirts.